0xCAFEDECAF/VanLiveConnect/README.md

 ## ⚙️ Technical Details<a name = "details"></a>

-In the beginning of 2000's the PSA group (Peugeot and Citroen) used VAN bus as a communication protocol between the various comfort-related equipment.
+In the beginning of 2000's the PSA group (Peugeot and Citroën) used VAN bus as a communication protocol between the various comfort-related equipment.
 Later, around 2005, they started to replace this protocol in their newer cars with the CAN bus protocol, however some models had VAN bus inside them until 2009.